klinimate/klinimate-hospital-web-app/docs/31-Patient-Intelligence-Summary.md

 - One-screen overview
 - Expand for details
 - AI-generated
-- Automatically updated
+- Continuously updated
+- Clinician-reviewed
 - Minimal scrolling
-- Simple and intuitive
 - No duplicate documentation
+- Click More • Type Less

 ---

 # Guiding Principle

-The Patient Intelligence Summary should answer three questions within one minute:
+The Patient Intelligence Summary should answer four questions within one minute:

-• Who is this patient?
+- Who is this patient?

-• What has happened so far?
+- What has happened so far?
+- What is the patient's current clinical status?

-• What needs to happen next?
+- What should happen next?

-By transforming the complete patient timeline into concise clinical intelligence, Klinimate enables faster, safer, and better-informed clinical decision-making while reducing documentation burden.
+By transforming the complete patient timeline into concise, clinician-reviewed Patient Intelligence, Klinimate enables faster, safer, and better-informed clinical decision-making while reducing documentation burden across the entire continuum of care.